jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.2.23 PolygonPerimeter
+#### 8.2.26 PolygonPerimeter

-Calculates the perimeter of vector polygons.
+This tool calculates the perimeter of vector polygons, adding the result
+to the vector's attribute table (PERIMETER field).
+The area calculation will
+account for any holes contained within polygons.
+The vector should be in a
+a projected coordinate system.

 *Parameters*: